Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Long-term behavior of the epidemic

 \subsection{The endemic threshold}

 From the characterization of the existence of endemic equilibria in the previous section, we see that there exists a threshold for $R_0$ under which there can be no endemic equilibrium.
-Indeed, since $F_\e$ is continuous we see that
+Indeed, since $F_\e$ is continuous, we see that

 We would like to obtain an explicit expression for this threshold and to study the uniqueness of an endemic equilibrium if it exists.
 This requires to study the variations of the function $F_\e$.
 Let us start with two specific cases for which we can study the variations analytically.
+The two cases covered by this result are broad enough for many interesting applications, in particular choosing $\sigma$ to be of the form \eqref{eq:sigmaSIRS} leads to a stochastic version of the SIRS model, with general durations.